gokcedilek/BAGEL/README.md

 ## Best Algorithms for Graphs: Easy Learning

 A distributed graph processor based on the Pregel API.
+Possible operations are:
+ - finding the shortest path between two vertices
+ - finding the PageRank of a given vertex
+   - in our implementation, the sum of the PageRanks across all vertices sum to |V|

 ### Makefile Targets
  - `all` to build the `worker`, `coord` and `client`